LuluHuman/ABC-A-beaping-cane-V1/README.md

 > 1st version - Prelimary

 ### History
-> This was used for prilimary for a competition held by ITE and was one 3rd place
+> This was used for prilimary for a competition held by ITE and was got 3rd place in 2022

 ## To open/modify this repo
 1. open https://makecode.microbit.org/